 Besides destructive behavior, cats with separation anxiety are obsessed with you because they don’t want you to leave them alone.

-Cats might have the reputation of solitary creatures, but they need attention even if they don’t show it often.
+Cats might have the reputation of solitary creatures, but they need attention and friendship even if they don’t show it often.

 They’re showing you that you’ve been paying too much attention to other stuff, and you have forgotten that they exist.
 So, you should spend more quality time with your feline.